iain/scripted/README.md

 Run `scripted --help` to get an overview of all the options.

+Also, have a look at the Cucumber features for more information.

 ### The Basic Command DSL

 You can define "commands" via the `run`-method.
 For instance: